 - Do you talk nicely about your home?

-- Do you pin the blame on yourself or your family members about the clutter / disorganization?
+- Do you pin the blame on yourself or your family members for the clutter/disorganization?

 - How does each room make you feel?